In today's competitive job market, a carefully crafted letter of interest is a powerful tool for standing apart from the crowd.

-A letter of interest lets a company know that you want to work for them in a role for which they're currently not hiring, or haven't actively posted about on a careers page.
+A letter of interest lets a company know you want to work for them in a role they're not currently or openly hiring for.

-Sending a letter of interest is a great way to introduce yourself to a company, and it shows them you're willing to take the initiative to proactively reach out.
+Sending a letter of interest is a great way to introduce yourself to a company, and it shows them you're willing to take the initiative to reach out proactively.

 How to Write a Letter of Interest

 Your letter of interest needs to be compelling enough to capture the attention of a busy manager and generate enough interest in you as a professional to elicit a response.
 While this may seem daunting, here's how to do this in 5 simple steps.

 Please note that this structure assumes there is a specific team and role you want to be considered for.

 You must provide context so the recipient understands why you’re reaching out.
 Failure to do so is a surefire way to end up in the trash or spam folder.

 Here are some tips for writing your introduction: